Don Mentony Band

-Don Mentony Band is a blues, boogie and rock and roll group from Slovenia.
+Don Mentony Band is a Slovenian rock, blues and boogie band.

-Don Mentony Band became recognised in the late 1980s with the remake of the song "Tulsa Time" (in Slovenian Dobra mrha).
-The original team were guitarist Janez Hostnik, bass guitarist Frenk Brajer, drummer Robert Fritsch, singer Jani Kovačič and animator Miha Mentony.
-Later Janez Zmazek - Žan joined as guitarist.
-Zmazek soon took over the lead in the band and in the early 1992 (after three released albums) the group was left by bass guitarist and singer.
-Zmazek didn't want to seek another singer, so he decided to sing by himself.
-The bass player was in March 1992 replaced by Aleksander Cepuš (Alex Bass).
+Don Mentony Band became recognised in the late 1980s with a remake of the song "Tulsa Time" ("Dobra mrha" in Slovenian).
+The original members were guitarist Janez Hostnik, bass guitarist Frenk Brajer, drummer Robert Fritsch, singer Jani Kovačič and animator Miha Mentony.
+Later Janez Zmazek-Žan joined as guitarist.
+Zmazek soon took over the lead in the band and in early 1992 (after three released albums) the group's bass guitarist and singer left.
+Zmazek did not want to seek another singer, so he decided to take on lead vocals.
+In March 1992, Aleksander Cepuš (Alex Bass) joined as bass guitarist.

-In April 1992, the renewed band started to concert.
-They played two concerts: 20 years of Val 202 in Križanke (MC ZKP RTV 1992) and benefit concert for Bosnia and Herzegovina in Hala Tivoli.
-They recorded the album Ko noč zamenja dan and album for the singer Janko Ropret.
-They also performed at a festival Melodije morja in sonca in Portorose and as main guests on a pop workshop 1992.
+In April 1992, the renewed band started to perform at concerts.
+They played two concerts: 20 Years of Val 202 in Križanke (MC ZKP RTV 1992) and a benefit concert for Bosnia and Herzegovina in Hala Tivoli.
+They recorded the album Ko noč zamenja dan and an album for the singer Janko Ropret.
+They also performed at the festival Melodije morja in sonca in Portorose and were main guests in a pop workshop in 1992.
 At the end of 1992, the bass guitarist was replaced by Ana Korenini, who played for three years.
-In that period, many other guitarists were replaced who tried to substitute Janez Hostnik, who left the band in 1993; first came guitarist Bruno, then for the same period Matej Mršnik and at the end Zvone Kukec.
+During that period, several other guitarists joined to replace Janez Hostnik, who left the band in 1993; first came guitarist Bruno, then Matej Mršnik, and then Zvone Kukec.

-After a period of inactivity, the frontman again gathered a group of musicians in 2010 and resumed performing under this name.
-They published a best-of live album and played several concerts since then.
+After a period of inactivity, the band's frontman gathered a group of musicians in 2010 and resumed performing under this name.
+They published a best-of live album and have played several concerts since then.